Draupadi Murmu is all set to be the 15th President of India, the first Tribal President, and the country’s second female President.

 She was once part of the Biju Janata Dal (BJD) Cabinet in Odisha when Navin Patnaik formed the government with the support of the BJP.
 BJD’s Naveen Patnaik is backing the NDA candidate.

-If elected, Murmu will be breaking a lot of barriers and creating many more firsts.
-She will be the first Tribal President, second-ever woman President and the President to be born in Independent India
+Murmu will be breaking a lot of barriers and creating many more firsts.
+She is the first Tribal President, second-ever woman President and the first President to be born in Independent India

 Murmu was first considered a contender when President Pranab Mukherjee was set to leave office in 2017.
 However, Ramnath Kovind made the cut instead.